twilight-goose/Mapping-Stations/README.md

 ## Getting Started
 ### Loading Data
 The load_data.py module, as its name implies, is used for the loading of data.
-This is where file path constants can be found and modified, as well as
+This is where file path constants can be found and modified.
 ```python